-As we face onerous COVID-19 restrictions, Toronto’s outdoor spaces are more important than ever
+Since the pandemic started, Toronto’s outdoor spaces have become more important than ever

 In a city of apartment- and condo-dwellers, the relatively few Torontonians able to enjoy a private outdoor space just off of the sidewalk are an enviable lot.
 But even as a passer-by, it lifts my spirit to see so many eyes, ears, voices and hearts back on the street.
 Like the apartment balcony, the porch means more than ever.
 And while some renos see them beautifully maintained and updated, it’s a space that’s going extinct in even the most thoughtfully designed new builds.
 In older houses, meanwhile, front porches are often transformed into enclosed solariums or demolished altogether.
 To my mind, it all compromises neighbourhood character (more on that heated debate later), so what gives?